Eugen Nesper (agent): Karl Stäbler

-During March 1944 one of the members of the Schlotterbeck group whom Nesper learned was a soldier called Karl Stäbler.
+During March 1944 one of the members of the Schlotterbeck group whom Nesper met was a soldier called Karl Stäbler.
 Stäbler had been stationed nearby in an Army Convalescence Unit and was working as a radio operator.
 Invoking his evident credentials with the Gestapo, Nesper was able to get the man to disclose to him numerous military secrets, including secret communication codes.
 Even if the details might have been individually trivial, their cumulative effect came to the attention of the army authorities, who then became keen to have Stäbler arrested at once.
 Arresting Stäbler would have interfered with various otherwise unrelated Gestapo operations, however.
 The case therefore led to renewed conflict between the army and the Gestapo.
 In the immediate term Mußgay was able to insert himself and use his authority to resolve the matter.
 In the end Karl Stäbler was assigned to serve on the Russian front, after a few weeks of compulsory service leave in Stuttgart.
 On the way back to Russia, he was to be arrested by the Gestapo.
 Mußgay reported these plans back to Nesper and Nesper passed the information back to the Schlotterbecks: they, presumably, included in it a report to Moscow.
 Knowingly or recklessly, by confiding the information on Stäbler's intended arrest to Nesper Mußgay ensured that Nesper was unable to ignore the increasing dangers of his own position.